 Sleep is incredibly important and should be seen as the foundation for a healthy lifestyle.
-Research shows that poor sleep can lead to a poor diet, active levels and mental health.
+Research shows that poor sleep can lead to poor diet, stress, anxiety or low mood.
 1 in 3 people struggle with a sleep disorder at some point in their life and below are some good tips to help make sure you are getting the sleep you need.

-- Wind down before you sleep, relaxing and preparing to sleep around 90 minutes before you go to bed.
-This may include writing down any stresses for the day in a journal or meditating. - Try to make sure your bedroom is a sleep friendly environment.
-Dark, cool (around 19 degrees) and comfortable. - Avoid caffeine at least four hours before bed.
-Not only can it effect falling to sleep but also the quality of your sleep too. - Keep yourself physically active during the day and don't over indulge in food or alcohol before bed.
+• Wind down before you sleep, relaxing and preparing to sleep around 90 minutes before you go to bed.
+This may include writing down any stresses for the day in a journal or meditating.

+• Try to make sure your bedroom is a sleep friendly environment.
+Dark, cool (around 19 degrees) and comfortable.

+• Avoid caffeine at least four hours before bed.
+Not only can it effect falling to sleep but also the quality of your sleep too.

+• Keep yourself physically active during the day and don't over indulge in food or alcohol before bed.